lsudigitalart/lsudigitalart.github.io/2210/index.md

 ## Notes

 ### Troubleshooting
 If VS Code or Git throws an error that says **"Make sure to configure your user.name and user.email in Git."** open terminal and put in the following 2 lines separately pressing enter after each one.
+Make sure to use your LSU email address.

 `git config –global user.email “you@example.com”`
 `git config –global user.name “Your Name”`